 Providence, Rhode Island

-Since its opening in 1914, Johnson & Wales University’s original campus in Providence, R.I., has grown from a small business school to a large, international university featuring business, culinary arts, hospitality, technology and arts & sciences programs.
+Since its opening in 1914, Johnson & Wales University’s original campus in Providence, R.I., has grown from a small business school to a large, international university featuring business, culinary arts, hospitality, physician assistant, engineering & design and arts & sciences programs.